francois2metz/steampipe-plugin-scalingo/docs/tables/scalingo_scm_repo_link.md

 # Table: scalingo_scm_repo_link

-Link your Scalingo application to an existing integration.
+Link between your application and an scm integration.

 The `scalingo_scm_repo_link` table can be used to query information about links to an scm and you must specify which application in the where or join clause using the `app_name` column.

 ## Examples

-### Get scm integration of an app
+### Get scm repo link of an app

 ```sql
 select